Control Storage Space

 Enabled or once enabled Versioning holds also storage space as there are many versions of a file.
 Those files are usually not visible.

-Delete an old version of a file
+How do I delete an old version of a file?

 aws --profile eu2 --region default --endpoint-url https://eu2.contabostorage.com s3api list-object-versions --bucket mybucket